-The middle class and lefty elite’s reactions on both sides of the pond, was the blame the very people who been shafted for decades, calling them xenophobic, racist or just plain dumb.
+The middle class and lefty elite’s reactions on both sides of the pond, was to blame the very people who been shafted for decades, calling them xenophobic, racist or just plain dumb.
 I’m sure victim blaming is a massive taboo among the identarian left, but alas, maybe they are just the wrong kind of victim.
 In centrist, middle class land, the gender wage gap (which is a dubious statistic at best) and the crusade to get an even 50% of men and women in all high powered jobs, seems to be on the forefront of the identarian mind.
-Often they are people who come from comfortable backgrounds, have attended university, possess very little life experiences, but insist on taking the moral high ground, but chiefly only on issues that directly concern them.
+Often they are people who come from very comfortable backgrounds, have attended university, possess very little life experiences, but insist on taking the moral high ground, but chiefly only on issues that directly concern them.

 Maybe, just maybe there isn’t enough women who want to be CEO’s in top corporations to make up the 50% quota, or even MP’s or engineers for that matter.
-Lets be honest, who would blame them, CEO’s are often “Alpha Male”, narcissists, who put their life and family on hold, working 80 hours a week for the sake of financial success, both theirs and the company’s.
-Plus, I have never seen identarians protesting to make up 50% of oil rig workers or other dangerous jobs.
+Lets be honest, who would blame them, CEO’s are often “Alpha Male” narcissists, who put their life and family on hold, working 80 hours a week for the sake of financial success, both theirs and the company’s.
+Incidentally, I have never seen identarians protesting to make up 50% of oil rig workers or other dangerous jobs.
 It also becomes eerily silent when highlighting areas women dominate, such as education (60% are of university graduates are women), new graduate medical students, psychology and publishing.

 I am using this as an example to show the disconnect regarding the priorities of middle class, bourgeois, educated, professionals and the working class.
 Who’s main preoccupations are centred around feeding the kids, paying the bills, debts and getting decent work.
 If we look at “Maslow’s Hierarchy of Needs“, many working class people are desperately trying to get out of “Maslow’s Cellar”.
-While the champagne identarian socialists are focused on growth needs, self-actualisation and trying get into the penthouse.
+While the champagne identarian pretend socialists are focused on growth needs, self-actualisation and trying get into the penthouse.
 To the centrist middle classes (who often classify themselves as left), the working class are an eyesore, an inconvenience and an enemy of civility.
 Personally, I would describe them as being crapped on from a great height, repeatedly for 4 decades and who are increasingly desperate for change.

 The problem is, the working class have little representation.
 Most unions are toothless and throughout the western world working class MP’s are as rare as “rocking horse shit”.
 In the 1920’s 70% of Labour MP’s in the UK came from working class backgrounds.
 Since the 1980’s this has plummeted to today’s figure of just 8%.
 The powerless clearly lack any representation from people who can actually enact change.
 We are now awash with career MP’s, who are more interested in keeping their positions, with little experience outside of the political bubble.
 This is significant, in a recent study it was shown that working class MP’s have much more interest in welfare policies than careerists.
-In contrast these professional politicians are much more likely to adopt policies for political or strategic reasons in order to win over swing voters and ultimately elections.
+In contrast these professional politicians are increasingly likely to adopt policies for political or strategic reasons in order to win over swing voters and ultimately elections.